asprague/django-sky-visitor/README.md

   * Change PACKAGEPATHHERE in the quickstart guide
   * Step by step of password reset process and how it works
+  * Add link to blog post about subclassing the user

 # Author